 Faculty, staff, and students should use this form if they become aware of a student who needs support and resources to address housing and/or food insecurities.

 Faculty, staff, and students are encouraged to use this form to report concerning behavior that may be impacting a student’s academic success.
 Concerns regarding homeless and food insecure students may be reported using this form.

-The Academic Early Alert Report is intended to connect students who are having difficulty with reading comprehension, class assignments, class attendance, class participation or writing to campus resources such as tutoring, Math Lab, CTC, STEM Center and other academic support resources.
+The Academic Early Alert Report is intended to connect students who are having difficulty with reading comprehension, class assignments, class attendance, class participation, or writing to campus resources such as tutoring, Math Lab, CTC, STEM Center, Academic Counseling, and other academic support resources.